lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Compact Representation {#comrep}

+This section defines a format for compact representation based on the Elliptic-Curve-Point-to-Octet-String Conversion defined in Section 2.3.3 of {{SECG}}.

 As described in Section 4.2 of {{RFC6090}} the x-coordinate of an elliptic curve public key is a suitable representative for the entire point whenever scalar multiplication is used as a one-way function.
 One example is ECDH with compact output, where only the x-coordinate of the computed value is used as the shared secret.

-This section defines a format for compact representation based on the Elliptic-Curve-Point-to-Octet-String Conversion defined in Section 2.3.3 of {{SECG}}.
 In EDHOC, compact representation is used for the ephemeral public keys (G_X and G_Y), see {{cose_key}}.
 Using the notation from {{SECG}}, the output is an octet string of length ceil( (log2 q) / 8 ).
 See {{SECG}} for a definition of q, M, X, xp, and ~yp.
 The steps in Section 2.3.3 of {{SECG}} are replaced by:

   1. Convert the field element xp to an octet string X of length ceil( (log2 q) / 8 ) octets using the conversion routine specified in Section 2.3.5 of {{SECG}}.

   2. Output M = X

 The encoding of the point at infinity is not supported.

-Compact representation does not change any requirements on validation.
-If a y-coordinate is required for validation or compatibility with APIs the value ~yp SHALL be set to zero.
-For such use, the compact representation can be transformed into the SECG point compressed format by prepending it with the single byte 0x02 (i.e., M = 0x02 \|\| X).
+Compact representation does not change any requirements on validation, see {{crypto}}.
+The following may be needed for validation or compatibility with APIs:

+* If a y-coordinate is required then the value ~yp SHALL be set to zero
+* The compact representation described above can in such a case be transformed into the SECG point compressed format by prepending it with the single byte 0x02 (i.e., M = 0x02 \|\| X).

 Using compact representation have some security benefits.
 An implementation does not need to check that the point is not the point at infinity (the identity element).
 Similarly, as not even the sign of the y-coordinate is encoded, compact representation trivially avoids so called "benign malleability" attacks where an attacker changes the sign, see {{SECG}}.